emacs-mirror/emacs/mps/manual/source/topic/platform.rst

     the :term:`platform` consists of the Windows operating system, the x86-64 processor architecture, and the Microsoft Visual C/C++ compiler.

+.. c:macro:: MPS_PF_XCA6LL

+    A :term:`C` preprocessor macro that indicates, if defined, that the :term:`platform` consists of the macOS operating system, the ARM64 processor architecture, and the Clang/LLVM compiler.

 .. c:macro:: MPS_PF_XCI3GC